abhishekvpsingh/ai-sql-assistant/README.md

 ## 🔧 Future Enhancements

-- ✅ Use either OpenAI or Ollama for SQL generation
+- ✅ Support for multiple databases or warehouses
 - ✅ Add authentication (login interface)
 - ✅ Display SQL query execution time and record count
 - ✅ Save history of queries and results
 - ✅ Add chat-style interface with memory
-- ✅ Use RAG (Retrieval-Augmented Generation) for better schema-awareness
+- ✅ Support for multiple databases or warehouses
 - ✅ Export results as CSV/Excel
 - ✅ Improve error handling and give AI-powered suggestions on failure